-When an MPI job is run from a workload manager like PBS Professional, Torque, or Load Sharing Facility (LSF), it needs to launch on the cluster nodes and CPUs that have been allocated to the job.
+When an MPI job is run from a workload manager like PBS Professional, Torque, Load Sharing Facility (LSF) or SGI® Simple Linux Utility for Resource Management (SLURM), it needs to launch on the cluster nodes and CPUs that have been allocated to the job.
 For multi-node MPI jobs, this type of launch requires the use of an MPI launch command that interprets the node and CPU selection information for the workload manager that is in use.
 One of these commands, mpiexec_mpt(1), is provided with MPT, and another such command, mpiexec(1), ships with the PBS Professional workload manager software.
 The following section describes how to launch MPI jobs with specific workload managers and covers these topics:

-- "PBS Professional" on page 16 - "Torque" on page 18
+- "PBS Professional" on page 19

+- "Torque" on page 20

+- "SLURM" on page 20